RBroden/meet-up-event-planner/README.md

 # Meet Up Event Planner
 This app was created for the Udacity Senior Web Developer Nanodegree.

+Since one of my goals this year is to continue the transition from Angular to Angular 2, I chose to write this app using Angular 2.

+## High Level Lessons Learned
+* *Form Inputs* - There are two main options for creating forms in Angular 2 Declarative and Reactive Forms. `TODO: elaborate`
+* *Unit Tests* - There are several types of unit tests. `TODO: elaborate`

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests